cwang360/tabuwave/README.md

 # Example

+When would you use a tabular waveform viewer?

 Suppose you have designed a simple processor, and an assertion for your design related to verifying load behavior failed at t=19ps.
 You have a scoreboard-type data structure to keep track of instructions which is represented as arrays (`scrbrd_pc`, `scrbrd_opcode`) and masks (`scrbrd_completed`, `scrbrd_vld`), and to debug help the failure, you want to find the PCs for all the loads that haven't completed yet.

 In a traditional waveform viewer (GTKWave shown below), the unpacked arrays and multibit signals are laid out in vertical rows.
 It can be hard to visualize this data side-by-side and match the different properties at each index.